Karmaniac/Mars-Weather-Tracking/README.md

 ## Visualizations

 - **`pressure and temperature vs time.png`**
-  A validation plot illustrating the temporal relationship between pressure and temperature, used to confirm expected physical behavior and data continuity.
+  A validation plot illustrating the relationship between pressure and temperature

----

-## Research Objectives

-The primary research objectives of this project are to:

-- Identify rapid atmospheric pressure drops
-- Characterize temperature fluctuations over time
-- Investigate correlations between pressure, temperature, and wind behavior
-- Evaluate machine learning techniques for automated event detection in Martian atmospheric data

 ---